opus1993/pubrepo/content/post/OpenSource/index.md

 Another significant reason to use open source software is to prevent vendor lock-in.
 For example, let's say the company is using a proprietary publishing application.
 One day, the company releases a new version and explains that going forward, older file versions for the application won't be supported by the new version.
 This means if you have an older version of one PC, and the latest version on the second PC, they can't exchange files due to compatibility issues.
 The company's motivation is for you to run the latest version of the software on BOTH computers.

 Consider also that companies rely on software support.
 Getting proprietary software support means getting it from the original software vendor.
 If that company goes under or stops supporting the application, you're out of luck.
-But even if they still support your software, perhaps you have had lousy experience with the software provider's customer service.
+But even if they still support the software, perhaps you have had lousy experience with the provider's customer service.
 And why should they care – if you want support, you're forced to come to them.

 In the open source world, especially in terms of enterprise applications, there are diverse support providers willing to help.
 In many cases these separate companies are part of a certification process for that particular open source project.
 Examples include the `Linux` certifications.